swyxio/sw-yx.github.io/_posts/2017-01-21-Retackling-the-Crawler.md

 layout: post
 title: Retackling the Crawler
 date: 2017-01-21
-categories: freecodecamp react redux
+tags: freecodecamp react redux
-tags: determined
+feelings: determined
 ---

 4. after two straight days of abject failure i am a little worn down but i am grateful that i have a bunch of different tracks i can pursue when I get stuck in a rut (or waiting for a reply from stackoverflow).